-Each member may enter up to three classes within the level they are in, one exhibit per class and Celebrate our World.
+Each member may enter up to three classes within the level they are in, one exhibit per class.
 All foods entered must be made by the exhibitor.

-Exhibit ingredients
+Exhibit ingredients:

-- Exhibits must be suitable for keeping at the fair without excessive spoilage or change of - appearance.
+- Exhibits must be suitable for keeping at the fair without excessive spoilage or change of appearance.
 Highly perishable foods are not acceptable.
-Highly perishable foods include, but are not limited to cream cheese, custard fillings, and meats of any type. - Ingredients that the 4-H'er cannot legally purchase, such as beer, whiskey, rum, etc. may not be used in any recipe or foods exhibit.
+Highly perishable foods include, but are not limited to cream cheese, custard fillings, and meats of any type. - Ingredients that the 4-H member cannot legally purchase, such as beer, whisky, rum, etc. may not be used in any recipe or foods exhibit.
 Exhibits that include alcohol in the recipe will be disqualified.
 This includes menu and recipe file exhibits. - Commercial mixes cannot be exhibited except as an ingredient in a product.

-Preparation of exhibit
+Preparation of exhibit:

 - Exhibits must be displayed on a disposable plate and in a self-sealing bag. - Exhibits must include the recipe and a menu for one meal including the food item.
-Recipes for food products must include all information given on the Exhibit Recipe Card (511-00) format.
-The recipes will not be returned to the exhibitor. - When alternative ingredients are used, these are to be underlined on the recipe.
+Recipes for food products should include all information given on the Exhibit Recipe Card (511-00) format.
+The recipes will not be returned to the exhibitor. - When alternative ingredients are used, these are to be underlined on the recipe. - Exhibits in the Celebrate our World class must also include the Celebrate our World Explanation Card (998-03).